How to Install Apache Maven on Ubuntu Linux

 After installing OpenJDK, continue below to get Maven installed and configured.

 When writing this post, the latest version of Apache Maven is 3.8.3.
-Make sure to check the Maven download page to see if a newer version is available for you to download.
+Head over to the Maven download page to see if there’s a newer version available for you.
 If there are, select those and download them instead.

 Next, run the commands below to extract the downloaded package to the /opt directory.